 DBRS A (high) R-1 (middle) A (high) R-1 (middle) Stable

-The Republic of Malta is a very small country, which was once part of the British Empire.
-The country inherited standard judicial and financial procedures from Britain when it became independent.
-So, it runs its government finances in patterns that were well established in London.
+The Republic of Malta is a small country that was once part of the British Empire.
+The country runs its government finances after models that were well-established in London.

-It is common practice for a government to auction off government securities to a limited group of approved bidders.
-This is traditionally known as the primary market.
-It is a way that governments transmit securities to the wider market with the primary dealers acting as market makers.
+It is common practice for a government to auction off government securities to a limited group of approved bidders, traditionally known as the primary market.

 - Short-term financing